Vegan Portobello and Oyster Mushroom Fajitas

 Hot sauce

-Sheet pan method: toss veggies with the marinade on a sheet pan.
-Roast in a preheated 450°F oven for 15-20 minutes, stirring halfway, until tender and slightly charred.
+Sheet pan method (optional).
+Slice and toss mushrooms, onions, and peppers with marinade on a sheet pan.
+Roast at 450°F for 15–20 minutes, flipping halfway through.

-Use a heavy cast-iron or stainless steel pan for a nice sear and caramelized veggies - flimsy non-stick pans won’t get hot enough.
+Use a heavy pan: Cast iron or stainless steel gives you the sear you need—non-stick pans won’t get hot enough.